raffportfolio234783247/raffportfolio234783247.github.io/Anura.md

 # AnuraOS

-[AnuraOS](https://beta.anura.pro/) is a browser based environment which fully runs an Operating System (OS) client side inside of the users browser, sandboxed away from the system.
+[AnuraOS](https://beta.anura.pro/) is a browser-based environment which fully runs an Operating System (OS) inside of the users browser without a backend.
+It is sandboxed away from the system.
 This project is useful for distributing applications which work seemlessly no matter the system.
 Unlike a traditional VDI system, this is backendless making it much less expensive to run as you dont need anything more than a [WISP](wisp) network proxy to enable networking in the OS.